-North: Land uses to the north include the north half of the golf course and a natural resource area associated with Thimble Creek and, further north, some low-density residential development.
+North: Land uses to the north include a natural resource area associated with Thimble Creek and, further north, some low-density residential development.
+Although properties to the north are inside the city limits, no city plan or zoning designations have been applied to those properties.
 The area is zoned Timber (TBR) and Rural Residential Farm Forest (RRFF) by Clackamas County.